iouri-s/t4/README.md

 Mono.TextTemplating is an open-source implementation of the T4 text templating engine, a simple general-purpose way to use C# to generate any kind of text files.

+## Enhancement for .net core 3.1 runtime

+As a fork repo of the mono/t4, we mainly work at the support of .net core 3.1 runtime.
+We already upgrade the `dotnet-t4` to netcoreapp3.1 and made some releases.
+So you have ways to use it easily:

+- Use as vs extension, vsix can download here: [dotnet-t4-vsix](https://marketplace.visualstudio.com/items?itemName=Snakorse.snakorse-dotnet-t4)
+- Use as dotnet tool described bellow

 It's provided as a `dotnet` tool called `t4`:

 ```bash